 Please try to limit travel or other business during exam times.
 If illness or another timing conflict arises, please arrange to make up the exam as soon as possible.
-If you fail to make up the exam in a timely manner, a grade of zero will be assigned.
+If you fail to make up the exam in a timely manner, a grade of zero or an incomplete will be assigned.